marble/mb13headerslider/README.rst

 - Implements a slider for header images
 - Images are taken from the media field of the pages
+- No PHP, only TypoScript.
 - Uses http://bxslider.com/

+End of README.rst